rigaya/NVEnc/NVEncC_Options.en.md

   - device=&lt;string&gt; (default: GPU.0)
     Accepted for cross-encoder compatibility.
 NVEnc uses the CUDA device selected by NVEncC.
   - precision=&lt;string&gt; (default: fp32)
     `fp32` / `auto`.
-Both currently run in fp32 on NVEnc.
+CUDA runs both settings in fp32.
+With `provider=tensorrt`, `fp32` uses fp32 and `auto` enables TensorRT fp16.
   - provider=&lt;string&gt; (default: auto)
     `auto` / `cuda` / `tensorrt`. `auto` uses the CUDA execution provider.
-    TensorRT is opt-in and may provide approximately twice the steady-state throughput, but its first engine build takes around 10–20 seconds.
+    TensorRT is opt-in and may provide approximately twice the steady-state throughput, but its first engine build can take tens of seconds.
+Use `--vpp-onnx-cache-dir` to cache the engine and shorten later startups.
 TensorRT runtime DLLs must be installed separately and made visible through `PATH` or placed next to `NVEncC64.exe`.
     If TensorRT is unavailable, NVEncC prints a warning and falls back to CUDA.
   - colormatrix=&lt;string&gt; (default: auto)